NadeemQazi/Helloword/README.md

-# Helloword
+# Machine Learning
-This is testing repository for unmd edit version for testing
+This is the repository for the ML  work on spark at UEL first one is use of Logistis regression for binary classification